Can this year just stop already? It’s a thought ricocheting around the world as we cope with Covid-19, quarantine, wildfires and hurricanes.

 It features a celebrity lineup, including US Sen. Cory Booker of New Jersey, US Transportation Secretary Pete Buttigieg, CNN political commentator Bakari Sellers, comedian Judy Gold and actress Alysia Reiner, from Netflix’s “Orange Is the New Black.”

 Bringing in a New Year in September

-Rosh Hashanah, which means "head of the year" in Hebrew, is a two-day celebration marking the beginning of the Jewish High Holy Days each autumn.
+Rosh Hashanah, which means “head of the year” in Hebrew, is a two-day celebration that marks the beginning of the Jewish High Holy Days each autumn.

-One way Lesser's congregation adapted in 2020 was by creating high-holiday boxes for congregants that included holiday candles, apple snacks, honey and notebooks for people to jot down reflections as they marked the high holidays wherever they were.
+One way Lesser’s congregation is specifically adapting is by creating high-holiday boxes for congregants that include holiday candles, apple snacks, honey and notebooks for people to jot down reflections as they mark the high holidays wherever they are.

 A holiday of reflection